Mark Verstockt

-Mark Verstockt or Marc Verstockt (16 July 1930, Lokeren - 14 May 2014, Antwerp) was a Belgian multidisciplinary artist.
+Mark Verstockt or Marc Verstockt (16 July 1930 – 14 May 2014) was a Belgian multidisciplinary artist.
 Since the 1950s he has been working on an oeuvre containing paintings, drawings, sculptures, publications, video and his own theory about form.
 His work has shown itself in different styles over time as lyrical abstraction, constructivism and minimalism.
 An overall constant is his fascination for the geometric figures such as the circle, the triangle and especially the square.

 Career

 Education

 Verstockt starts his studies in philosophy and literature at Ghent University.
 Then he went to the Academy of Antwerp and he finished studying at HISK Antwerp.
 There he develops as a painter in the trend of lyrical abstraction, a movement growing in Paris at that time.
 His first works follow this movement with references to nature and the cosmos.
 During his studies he met Dan Van Severen, they both find their way into constructivism.